gankoji/pisort/README.md

 This is the first major milestone.
 In a single threaded environment, with tunable parameters, can we get valid sort results in a time that's in line with expectations?

+(20200819 Update) We've progressed to the point where the next item on the agenda is to implement the entirety of the greedsort algorithm.
+We have capabilities in place to create initial runs of a specified memory load size and write them back to disk.
+The key remaining piece of the algorithm is now to merge those initial runs until only one remains, and handling the disks to make that a possibility.
+One thing needed to accomplish this, according to Nodine and Vitter's original specification, is an implementation of Leighton's columnsort algorithm, which will be included here in the next commit.
+This is used after the initial greedsort merge is run, to 'clean up' the approximately sorted list that this phase produces.

 ## Profiling